-- Highlights: Home to some of the most spectacular waterfalls in the state.
+- Highlights: Home to some of the most spectacular waterfalls in the state

 - Tip: Grab a quick breakfast in Greenville before taking off as dining is limited in the area.
-Port City Java is a nice local coffeehouse with great drinks and the most delicious muffins in town.
-Oatmeal and smoothies also available.

 Oconee, the westernmost county in South Carolina, was recently voted one of the “50 last great places in the world” by National Geographic Magazine.
 This region is a true oasis for outdoor types.
 Lake Jocassee and Lake Keowee are both popular destinations for water lovers.
 The Lake Jocassee boat tour is popular with tourists seeking a leisurely, no-stress vacation activity.